Zhao Wei: Other works

-Wine interests
+Investments

+Zhao and her then-husband Huang Youlong, whom she has since divorced, invested nearly HKD 3.1 billion to acquire shares in Alibaba Pictures in 2014, becoming the company's second-largest shareholder.

+Zhao's company had been planning to acquire Zhejiang Sunriver Culture Co since late 2016, when it was then named Zhejiang Wanjia Co, a Shanghai-listed company.
+The acquisition fell through after Xiao Jianhua, Zhao's main financier, was abducted from Hong Kong to mainland China.
+The China Securities Regulatory Commission later found that Zhao and her company had violated disclosure rules by announcing and playing up merger and acquisition intentions at a time when they lacked sufficient resources, or support from financial institutions, for such a deal, "seriously misleading the market with fake information".
+Zhao and her then-husband have been barred from China's securities markets for five years and were given a 300,000 yuan ($45,180) fine each.

+Winery

 Zhao is a wine lover and has developed a passion for winemaking.
 On 21 December 2011, she finalised the purchase of the Château Monlot, a Saint-Émilion Grand Cru vineyard in France, for €4 million.
 On 16 September 2012, Zhao was admitted into the Jurade de Saint-Émilion.
 Following four years of work, Zhao launched the Bordeaux wine brand in the Chinese mass market in October 2015.
 The online shop offers both high end and affordable wine selections.

-Since her purchase of Château Monlot she has expanded her wine interests in France by purchasing the 9 hectare Patarabet vineyard in AOC Saint-Émilion, the 57 hectare Senailhac vineyard in Entre-Deux-Mers and on 29 March 2019 the 12 hectare Château La Croix de la Roche vineyard in AOC Fronsac and Bordeaux.
+Since her purchase of Château Monlot, she has expanded her wine interests in France by purchasing the nine-hectare Patarabet vineyard in AOC Saint-Émilion, the 57-hectare Senailhac vineyard in Entre-Deux-Mers, and on 29 March 2019, the 12-hectare Château La Croix de la Roche vineyard in AOC Fronsac and Bordeaux.
 The Château La Croix de la Roche has an annual potential production of 82,000 bottles and is Zhao's first certified organic property.
 It was purchased from Isabelle Maurin, who had owned the château since 1982, and sold it due to lack of a family member willing to take over the property.